If you see square waves forming in the ocean, get out of the water immediately

 There is nothing more stunning that nature.
 It’s ability to transform is so incredible that it never fails to amaze us.

-One of nature’s wonders, which we are mesmerized by, is the unusual phenomena known as cross seas or waves that form watery grids.
+One of nature’s wonders, which we are mesmerized by, is the unusual phenomena known as cross seas or square waves that form watery grids.

 What lurks beneath the breathtaking sight are currents that can wreck ships and pose a threat to people in the water because the water where these chessboard-like patterns occur is extremely difficult to navigate.
 Scientists believe cross seas is the reason for many boating accidents and shipwrecks.